Christopher Strom + Indicia - Tattoo Drive - 77.jpg

 Exterior

-The exterior is clad in natural stone and thermally modified wood, both locally sourced.
-SIPs (Structural Insulted Panels) were used on the roof and exterior insulation on the walls to prevent thermal bridging and increase energy efficiency.
+The exterior is clad in vertical cedar siding lightly stained and natural stone compliments.
+The cabin is highly insulated to withstand the cold Wisconsin winters.
+Thick Structural Insulated Panels (SIPs) are used on the roof and continuous exterior insulation on the walls to prevent thermal bridging and increase energy efficiency.

 Project Collaborators: Indicia Interior Design, RPS Home Builders (contractor), Bunkers & Associates (structural engineer), Big River Timberworks (timber frame), Spacecrafting (photography),